mzollin/pokerfake/README.md

 Inspiration: https://github.com/thearn/webcam-pulse-detector

-Pokerfake works by varying the image brightness to simulate a pulse, therefore covering up your real heart rate.<br>
+Pokerfake works by very slightly varying the image brightness to simulate a pulse, therefore covering up your real heart rate.
 It's currently just a proof of concept, so **don't rely on it.**

 ## Setup and usage:
 - sudo apt install v4l2loopback-utils python-opencv